 Sarah has been fascinated with drawing and painting from early childhood.
 At just three years of age, she presented her father with an accurate and fully 3D sketch of a pram.
 From that moment on, the die was cast.
 These days she is rarely to be found without a paint brush in her hand.

 Sarah’s work draws inspiration from her rural surroundings, the flora, fauna and wildlife which she sees every day.
-She feels a deep connection to the landscape, tradition and folklore - which often finds its way into her work.
+She feels a deep connection to the landscape, tradition and folklore - which often find their way into her work.

 Sarah's work has appeared on ITV and Channel 4 television.
-Her work has been featured in publications from Mirror Group Newspapers and Future Publishing.
+Her work has been featured in publications from Mirror Group Newspapers and Future Publishing as well as a book about album cover artwork over the last 30 years.

 Sarah's work is exhibited in galleries throughout the United Kingdom.